alexH2456/ECSE415-FinalProject/README.md

 The datasets used were provided by the following paper:

 Z. Luo, F.B.Charron, C.Lemaire, J.Konrad, S.Li, A.Mishra, A. Achkar, J. Eichel, P-M Jodoin
-MIO-TCD: A new benchmark dataset for vehicle classification and localization in press at IEEE Transactions on Image Processing, 2018
+"MIO-TCD: A new benchmark dataset for vehicle classification and localization in press at IEEE Transactions on Image Processing".
+2018

 Link to dataset: http://podoce.dinf.usherbrooke.ca/challenge/dataset/